antirez/disque/README.md

 3. The retry time (how much time should elapse, since the last time the job was queued, and without an acknowledge about the job delivery, before the job is re-queued again for delivery).
 4. The expire time (how much time should elapse for the job to be deleted regardless of the fact it was successfully delivered, i.e. acknowledged, or not).

-Finally, Disque supports optional on disk persistence, which is not enabled by default, but that can be handy in single data center setups and during restarts.
+Finally, Disque supports optional disk persistence, which is not enabled by default, but that can be handy in single data center setups and during restarts.

 ACKs and retries
 ---

 Disque implementation of *at least once* delivery semantics is designed in order to avoid multiple delivery during certain classes of failures.
 It is not able to guarantee that no multiple deliveries will occur.
-However there are many at least once workloads where duplicated deliveries are acceptable (or explicitly handled), but not desirable either.
+However there are many *at least once* workloads where duplicated deliveries are acceptable (or explicitly handled), but not desirable either.
 A trivial example is sending emails to users (it is not terrible if an user gets a duplicated email, but is important to avoid it when possible), or doing idempotent operations that are expensive (all the times where it is critical for performances to avoid multiple deliveries).

 In order to avoid multiple deliveries when possible, Disque uses client ACKs.
 When a consumer processes a message correctly, it should acknowledge this fact to Disque.
 ACKs are replicated to multiple nodes, and are garbage collected as soon as the system believes it is unlikely that more nodes in the cluster have the job (the ACK refers to) still active.
 Under memory pressure or under certain failure scenarios, ACKs are eventually discarded.

 More explicitly:

-1. A job is replicated to multiple nodes, but only *queued* in a single node.
+1. A job is replicated to multiple nodes, but usually only *queued* in a single node.
 There is a difference between having a job in memory, and queueing it for delivery.
 2. Nodes having a copy of a message, if a certain amount of time has elapsed without getting the ACK for the message, will re-queue it.
 Nodes will run a best-effort protocol to avoid re-queueing the message multiple times.
 3. ACKs are replicated and garbage collected across the cluster so that eventually processed messages are evicted (this happens ASAP if there are no failures nor network partitions).